ethanm123/AniListUpdaterUNOFFICIAL/README.md

 # AniListUpdaterUNOFFICIAL
 Firefox extension to update anilist with watched anime automatically.
+Supported sites are 9anime and Crunchyroll.
+I'm open to adding more.